Agnes of Baden, Countess of Holstein-Rendsburg: Life

 Gerhard VII suffered from a lung disease.
 Shortly after the declaration in Schleswig Cathedral, his condition worsened, and doctors are unable to help him.
-Against the medical advise, Agnes and her husband travelled to a spa in her native Baden; however, in the middle of the trip, Gerhard VII became worse and in Cologne they decided to return.
+Against medical advice, Agnes and her husband travelled to a spa in her native Baden; however, in the middle of the trip, Gerhard VII became worse and in Cologne they decided to return.
 Gerhard VII died on 24 July 1433 during the return journey in Emmerich am Rhein.
 He was buried there.

 During her return in Hamburg, Agnes received unexpected news: her brother-in-law Adolphus VIII refused her entry to Holstein, kidnapped her children and denied her rights as a widow, because her dowry was never paid and the recent scandal about the paternity of the twins.
 Without options, Agnes was forced to return to Baden.
 She never saw her children again: Henry was drowned in the Schlei River shortly after and Catherine entered in Preetz Priory as a nun.
 Both children were probably murdered.

 Her brother Margrave Jacob of Baden at first strongly supported her rights; however, on 2 June 1436 she was secretly betrothed and married with Hans von Höwen, a former admirer.
 Margrave Jacob, who at that time was negotiated a new marriage for his sister with one of the sons of Piast Duke Konrad V of Oleśnica, was furious.
 By order of her brother, in 1437 Agnes was imprisoned for life in Eberstein Castle in Ebersteinburg, where she died blind in the first weeks of 1473.